songify-rocks/Songify/README.md

 # Songify
-A simple tool that gets the current track from Spotify.
+A simple tool that gets the current track from Spotify and saves it as a text file.

 # Installation
 Install via the MSI installer (check for the latest .NET Framework)